quantum9Innovation/axiom/content/posts/pythagorean.md

 At this point, we could very well go ahead and parametrize $ \mathcal{C} $ in terms of the slope of our line, though a more geometrically pleasing way to think about this involves drawing a second rational line.
 Accounting for all slopes just means we need to pick a second point somewhere on the Cartesian plane that constantly moves so as to change the slope of our line continuously.
 We already know that the slope between two rational points is rational, so we just need to find a set of rational points on the plane that satisfy this condition of a continuously changing slope.

+A rational line provides the perfect answer.
+By moving through every point on a rational line, we change the slope of the line intersecting the conic.
-A rational line provides the perfect answer; since two rational lines with distinct slopes intersect at one point, each point on the second rational line corresponds to a unique slope for the first (intersecting) rational line.
+That's because two lines with distinct slopes intersect at one and only one point.
+In our example, one of the lines (the line from which we are choosing the set of points) never changes slope.
+Thus, in order for the intersection point to change, the line intersecting the conic must change slope.
+Traversing through all possible points on a rational line generates intersecting lines with all possible slopes (with one exception, as we'll see later).
+A geometric diagram will make this intuitively clearer.

 Our algorithm is as follows: